Kaithi (2019 film): Release

 Kaithi was initially scheduled to release during mid-July 2019, but post-production delays meant that the film's release being pushed to 27 September 2019.
 The release was further postponed to October 2019, before eventually finalising the release during Diwali (27 October 2019).
 The release eventually coincided with the Vijay-starrer Bigil (2019).
 A week before the scheduled release, the makers announced the release date as 25 October 2019, ahead of the Diwali festival.
 The film was cleared by the Central Board of Film Certification (CBFC) in mid-October.
+It was also dubbed and released in Telugu as Khaidi.

 Prior to the scheduled release, the Tamil Nadu government denied permission to conduct early morning shows for the film and Bigil in concern of the increased ticket rates being levied by the exhibitors.
 Kaithi was released in more than 250 screens across Tamil Nadu, despite competition from Bigil.
 It was also showcased in 1400 screens worldwide, with the film releasing over 330 screens in Andhra Pradesh and Telangana; 75 screens in Kerala, 100 screens across Karnataka, 125 screens across other parts of India, and 400 screens in the overseas centres.
 Due to the positive reception for the film, the number of shows has been increased from 350 screens in Tamil Nadu during its second week, and also reported an increase in the number of shows across Kerala, Karnataka, Andhra Pradesh, Telangana and other overseas markets.

 Following its successful run, the digital streaming service Hotstar premiered the film on 25 November 2019, a month after its release date.
 It eventually received criticism from the exhibitors and distributors as the early digital premiere might lead to reducing number of footfalls in theatres.
 While producer S. R. Prabhu, attributed that the threat of piracy might be the reason for the 30-day window between theatrical and streaming run, many theatre owners opposed this.
 Major multiplex chains such as PVR, INOX and AGS, stopped its screening, soon after the digital premiere of the film.
 Irrespective of these factors, the film completed 50-day theatrical run on 13 December 2019.

 The satellite rights were brought by Star Vijay.
 Kaithi was selected for screening at the International Indian Film Festival in Toronto (IIFFT), which was held on 9–15 August 2020.
-The film was later dubbed and released in Hindi under the same title on 25 October 2020, through the YouTube channel of Goldmines Telefilms.
 In November 2021, the producers of the film confirmed the theatrical release in Japan, after one of the Japanese distributors piqued interest in showcasing the film in the country.
 With an initial agreement being signed, the producers announced that the film will be titled as Kaithi Dilli for its release in Japan, and will be screened from 19 November 2021.
 The film was intended to be released in Russia on 10 March 2022, with a Russian language dub, but eventually released in over 121 theatres at 297 cities in Russia on 19 May 2022.

+Home media

+Following its acquisition by Aha, Khaidi (Telugu) premiered exclusively on their platform on 15 February 2020.